Are Dermal Fillers Safe?

 Use of dermal fillers

 The uses of dermal fillers are mainly for treating varying signs of aging.
-Effects of fillers are dependent on the specific type used.
+Effects of fillers and their lasting is dependent on the specific type used.
 Hence seek professional advice to help you determine the best filler for your needs, whether it is for plumping up thin lips, enhancing or to fill in a shallow area on the face, decrease or to remove shadow and wrinkles (eye-bag) under the eyes.
 Dermal fillers is capable to fill-in or soften the look of recessed scars as well.

 Are dermal fillers safe?